Baking soda has got to be one of the most versatile ingredients you’ll find.

-Not a lot of people know that baking soda can be used to make potent cleaning solutions that can pretty much clean anything from the grout on your tiled floors to absorbing grease from carpet.
+Not a lot of people know that baking soda can make a potent cleaning solution that can pretty much clean anything from the grout on your tiled floors to absorbing grease from carpet.

 In our home, I would put a small box of baking soda in the fridge just to keep the bad odors at bay.

-I’m not only talking about cleaning appliances or removing stains, baking soda has been used by people for personal hygiene which is on the top of the list.
+I’m not only talking about cleaning appliances or removing stains, but people have also used baking soda for personal hygiene, which is on the top of the list.

 1. Hair Brush Cleaner

-Hair brush is like carpet because it attracts debris, lots of it.
+A hairbrush is like a carpet because it attracts debris, lots of it.
 With every stroke dandruff, dead skin cells and oil sticks to it.